Internal Communication in International Companies: Succeeding

 Look for the causes of disparities instead of ranking countries.Adjust quickly

 An international communication strategy must remain alive.
-The best systems are those that are corrected quickly.
+The best devices are those that we correct quickly.

 The most important thing is to start simply.
-Clear governance, a few well-maintained channels, engaged local relays, and a good rhythm of animation are worth more than a poorly coordinated arsenal of tools.
+Readable governance, a few well-maintained channels, engaged local relays, and a good rhythm of animation are worth more than a poorly coordinated arsenal of tools.

 From Content To Conversion